PseudoMon/nononsensebasicjs/docs/frameworks.md

 The Big Three of frontend framework at the moment is [React](https://reactjs.org/), [Vue](https://vuejs.org/), and [Angular](https://angularjs.org/).
 You can check their websites to see just how different coding with them is.

-My personal favourite though, for projects that aren't too large, is [Riot](https://riot.js.org/).
-It's, imo, easier to use and much closer to basic HTML/CSS/JS while still being useful.
+My personal favourite for projects that aren't too large, is [Riot](https://riot.js.org/).
+It's, in my opinion, easier to use and much closer to basic HTML/CSS/JS while still being useful.

 ## Isn't framework also a library?
 Yes, a framework is also considered library.
 There's no really clear-cut definition of what's a "framework" and what's not.
 The definition I use is one version.
 Other people might also consider jQuery a framework. \*shrugs\*.